Dynamical random walk on the integers with a drift: Introduction

+Thus if the particle is at site $n$ then its internal state changes according to $T_n$, while the change of the location is prescribed by the gates.

+One is then interested in statistical properties of $z_n(x)=\pi_{\mathbb{Z}^d}(F^n(x,0))$.
+The randomness in the system comes from the random choice of the initial internal state $x_0\in M$.

+In \cite{AL18} the authors provide conditions under which $z_n$ satisfies the law of large numbers.
+They show that their conditions are satisfied for a dynamical random walk whose local dynamics is given by a sufficiently expanding interval map, such as $\beta$ transformations with large $\beta.$

-We note that the DRW introduced above contain several classical examples of random motion.
-As an example, consider the following system: let $d=1$, $M=\T^{1}$, $T_z(x)=2x \Mod 1$ and $W_{z,-1}=[0, \frac{1}{2})$, $W_{z,1}=[\frac{1}{2}, 1)$ for all $z \in \mathbb{Z}$.
-One can see that the DRW defined in this way is equivalent to the one dimensional random walk with the transition probabilities $(1/2, 1/2)$.
-More generally it shown in \cite{AL18} that DRW with expanding local dynamics and Markov gates can model random walks in random environment (RWRE).
-In particular, all types of behavior observed in RWRE, appear also in DRW, so the particle can be transient with zero speed (\cite{Sol}) or it can exhibit Sinai behavior (\cite{S82}) where after $n$ steps the particle is located at the distance of order $\ln^2 n$ from the origin.
+{ \cite{AL18} show that the random Lorenz gas fits into the framework of DWRE.
+Moroeover the class} of DWRE contains several classical examples of random motion.
+As an example, consider the following system: let $d=1$, $M=\T^{1}$, $T_n(x)=2x \Mod 1$ and $W_{n,-1}=[0, \frac{1}{2})$, $W_{n,1}=[\frac{1}{2}, 1)$ for all $n \in \mathbb{Z}$.
+One can see that if we choose the initial internal state uniformly on $\mathbb{T}$ then the DWRE defined this way is equivalent to the { simple symmetric random walk on $\Z$.} More generally it is shown in \cite{AL18} that DWRE with { linear} expanding local dynamics and Markov gates can model random walks in random environment (RWRE).
+In particular, all types of behavior observed in RWRE, appear also in DWRE, so the particle can be transient with zero speed (\cite{Sol}) or it can exhibit Sinai behavior (\cite{S82}) where after $n$ steps the particle is located at the distance of order $\ln^2 n$ from the origin.
 However, Markov condition on the gates is pretty restrictive and so it is of interest to develop tools to handle non Markovian dynamics.

-This is the goal of the present article.
+The goal of the present article is to develop a robust method for proving CLT for one dimensional systems with strong drift (note that some assumptions on the system are necessary to get the CLT due to the non-Gaussian examples of \cite{AL18}).
+Our approach has two types of ingredients: probabilistic and dynamical.
+The dynamical ingredient is the CLT theory for the composition of ladder maps $G_n$. $G_n$ describes the internal state of the particle starting at the level $n$ when it arrives at level $n+1$ for the first time.
+This part relies on the theory of sequential dynamical systems.
+The probabilistic ingredients consist of renewal theory which allows to pass from the CLT for hitting times to the CLT for the particle position and on the CLT for the quenched drift, which uses the central limit theory for weakly dependent random variables.

+In order to describe the main ideas of our approach in the simplest possible settings we present two models.
+Model A is strongly ballistic.
+Namely among any three steps, at least two are to the right.
+In this case the dynamical part uses the CLT for bounded observables of sequential expanding maps available in the literature (\cite{CR07}).
+Model B is more realistic, since the particle could move arbitrary far to the left, albeit with a small probability.
+In this case the dynamical part needs to be extended as well leading to more complicated arguments.

+In a future work we plan to apply our method to Lorentz gas in the presence of random field.
+In this case the local dynamics and, hence, the ladder maps $G_n$ are hyperbolic rather than expanding which requires a significant improvement of the existing dynamical results.
+Therefore this model will be a subject of a separate paper.